-We have three classes of authorized shares: Subordinate Voting Shares, Multiple Voting Shares and Super Voting Shares.
+We have four classes of authorized shares: Subordinate Voting Shares, Multiple Voting Shares, Super Voting Shares and Preferred Shares.
 The terms and conditions of the Subordinate Voting Shares, Multiple Voting Shares and Super Voting Shares are identical except with respect to voting and conversion rights.
+The terms and conditions of the Preferred Shares will be determined by our board of directors, if, as and when such Preferred Shares are issued.
 Currently only Subordinate Voting Shares are issued and outstanding.
-See "Description of Capital Stock".
+See "Description of Capital Stock."

 The selling shareholders may sell or otherwise dispose of the Subordinate Voting Shares covered by this prospectus in a number of different ways and at varying prices.
 The prices at which the selling shareholders may sell the Subordinate Voting Shares will be determined by the prevailing market price for the Subordinate Voting Shares or in negotiated transactions.
-We provide more information about the selling shareholders and how they may sell or otherwise dispose of their Subordinate Voting Shares in the sections entitled "Selling Shareholders" and "Plan of Distribution" on pages 34 and 116, respectively, of this prospectus.
+We provide more information about the selling shareholders and how they may sell or otherwise dispose of their Subordinate Voting Shares in the sections entitled "Selling Shareholders" and "Plan of Distribution" on pages 29 and 113, respectively, of this prospectus.
 The selling shareholders will pay all brokerage fees and commissions and similar expenses.
 We will pay all expenses (except brokerage fees and commissions and similar expenses) relating to the registration of the Subordinate Voting Shares with the Securities and Exchange Commission.

 Our Subordinate Voting Shares are listed on the Canadian Securities Exchange (the CSE) under the symbol "JUSH" and quoted on the OTCQX Best Market under the symbol "JUSHF."
-The last reported sale price of our Subordinate Voting Shares on the CSE on , 2022 was C\$ per share and on the OTCQX Best Market on , 2022 was \$ per share.
+The last reported sale price of our Subordinate Voting Shares on the CSE on August 12, 2022 was C\$2.43 per share and on the OTCQX Best Market on August 12, 2022 was \$1.89 per share.